z1chh/CodeJam12/README.md

 Jobs is incomplete, make sure paths are correct, postman requests must be valid and correct

 No actual DBMS implementation, using arrays (meaning restarting code => reset - data lost)

+Tables are incomplete, simple implementation to test program for now, add missing details